 Matter Officer summary of key issue Officer Comment

 Building High rise development in the The maximum prescribed building

 height and area is not supported. height is 96m which equates to

 scale approximately 30 to 32 storeys,

 The building height of the towers depending on floor to ceiling heights

 are not consistent with the for each level.
 There is also discretion

 character of the area and will to go above this height.
 The current

 allow for an excessive amount of planning framework for this site

 apartments and car bays that contained in Schedule 9A of TPS6

 will overwhelm the area. allows for high rise development on

-The beight should be vestwisted this site by virtue of the fact that it is
+this site by virtue of the fact that it is

-The height should be restricted located in the Special Design Area, where discretion above the prescribed
+The height should be restricted located in the Special Design Area,

-to 30 storeys. height and plot ratio is permitted.
+to 30 storeys. where discretion above the prescribed

-Theight and plot ratio is permitted.
+height and plot ratio is permitted.

 As an Activity Centre and due to its

 proximity to the Perth CBD the State

 Government expects this area to

 accommodate additional population,

 employment and activity, through

 more intense development.

 The scale of development that would

 be facilitated by this amendment is

 considered appropriate for this site

 given its prominent location within the

 Precinct.